A simple system for setting and achieving your goals. Working towards your goals should be fun! I’ll show you how in this post.

 Using our “lose 6kg in three months” example, how will you “do research on an eating plan”?
 By writing it down and scheduling it!
 Nothing gets done if you don’t schedule it.

-Add these tasks to your weekly planner (page 18 in Goals and Planning PDF).
+Add these tasks to your weekly planner.

 6. Keep track of these tasks

 If these are the types of tasks that you need to complete daily or often, add them to your habit tracker to easily keep track of your progress.

 If your goal is weight loss related, the habit tracker will be perfect for tracking tasks like “HIIT”, “upper body exercises,” “lower body exercises”, “drink 8 glasses of water”, “stop eating after 19:30”, etc.